tanghao-xiaomi/docs/en/device_dev_guide/connection/network/driver/net_driver_guide.md

 ```

 #### Network Device Operation Description

 Here's an API description of network device operations:

-- ifup(): Start the network device.
+- `ifup()`: Start the network device.
-- ifdown(): Shut down the network device.
+- `ifdown()`: Shut down the network device.
-- transmit(): Notify the driver to send a data packet, and the driver returns the sending result.
+- `transmit()`: Notify the driver to send a data packet, and the driver returns the sending result.
-- receive(): Get received data packets from the driver, and the driver returns the reception result (packet).
+- `receive()`: Get received data packets from the driver, and the driver returns the reception result (packet).
-- addmac() (optional): Add a MAC address for receiving multicast to the network device.
+- `addmac()` (optional): Add a MAC address for receiving multicast to the network device.
 If the device does not involve MAC address filtering, this need not be implemented.
-- rmmac() (optional): Remove a MAC address for receiving multicast from the network device.
+- `rmmac()` (optional): Remove a MAC address for receiving multicast from the network device.
 If the device does not involve MAC address filtering, this need not be implemented.
-- ioctl() (optional): Implement other control commands, mainly used for wireless network-related commands (can be implemented alternatively with `wireless_ops_s`).
+- `ioctl()` (optional): Implement other control commands, mainly used for wireless network-related commands (can be implemented alternatively with `wireless_ops_s`).
-- reclaim() (optional): Used for resource recovery.
+- `reclaim()` (optional): Used for resource recovery.
 When the transmit buffer (TX Quota) is exhausted, the upper layer will call this interface.
 Mainly used for auxiliary device polling mode resource recovery.
 If the device can release the buffer in time and call `TX Done`, it does not need to be implemented.

-### 2、NetPKT Interface
+### 2. NetPKT Interface

 NetPKT is a data structure used by the `transmit` and `receive` interfaces to exchange network packets with the upper layer.
 This section will introduce the NetPKT related interfaces and their usage.

 #### NetPKT Buffer Structure